TitoCalleros/BasicShop_FE/README.md

 ## Development server

-Clone repository and open a terminal, execute npm install to download dependencies
+Clone the repository, open a terminal, navigate to project directory and execute npm install to download dependencies

 ```bash
 npm install